pouchdb/pouchdb/docs/_posts/2015-05-18-we-have-a-problem-with-promises.md

 Done!
 We have defeated the dreaded def...
 Aha, caught myself. :)

+{% include alert/start.html variant="info"%}
+{% markdown %}
+For more about why this is an anti-pattern, check out [the Bluebird wiki page on promise anti-patterns](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns#the-deferred-anti-pattern).
+{% endmarkdown %}
+{% include alert/end.html %}

 Rookie mistake #5: using side effects instead of returning
 ----